ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised CA

+A root CA for TAM certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or be compromised.
-TAMs are responsible for validating the TEE certificate chain, including the TEE certificate and any intermediate CA certificates up to the root certificate.
+TEEs are responsible for validating the entire TAM certificate chain, including the TAM certificate and any intermediate certificates up to the root certificate.
 Such validation includes checking for certificate revocation.

+Similarly,
-A root CA for TAM certificates might get compromised or its certificate might expire.
-A Trust Anchor other than a root CA certificate may also expire or be compromised.
+a root CA for TEE certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or be compromised.
+TAMs are responsible for validating the entire TEE certificate chain, including the TEE certificate and any intermediate certificates up to the root certificate.
+Such validation includes checking for certificate revocation.

-If the Trust Anchor used by a TEE device certificate expires or is revoked, the device might be rejected by a TAM, subject to the TAM's policy.
+If certificate chain validation fails, the TEE might be rejected by a TAM, subject to the TAM's policy.
-To address these, some TEE Trust
+To address this, some TEE Trust
 Anchor update mechanism is expected from device OEMs.

-TEEs are similarly responsible for validating the entire TAM certificate chain, including checking for certificate revocation.
-This will detect a compromised TAM certificate and also any compromised intermediate CA certificate.

 ## Compromised TAM